Adopted Dog Helps Boy with Autism Thrive

 What more can I say about our sweet Annie Oakley?
 She’s a nanny.
 A therapist.
 A fitness coach.
 A kiss machine.
 A weighted blanket.
 An ice breaker.
 A friendship maker.
 A sister.
 A daughter.
 A member of our family.
 And truly our very best friend.
 How we ever survived without her is baffling to us now.
 She will live in our home and in our hearts forever.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Lenore won Korean K9 Rescue in Middle Village, New York a 2019 Holiday Wishes award.